← Back to portfolio

-After using the Leeds City Council website for the first time, I thought its navigation was difficult to use.
-I decided to carry out some user testing to see if I could uncover any issues.
+When I used the Leeds City Council website for the first time, it wasn't easy to find what I needed.
+I decided to carry out some usability testing to see if I could find out why.

-I had three participants work through these tasks on the Leeds City Council website, and asked each of them to think aloud while they did it.
+I found three participants and asked them to work through these tasks on the Leeds City Council website, while thinking aloud.

-There were a number of problems with the main navigation:
+There were a number of problems with the main navigation, which is shown here:

 This was commented on directly by another participant, who said that "Residents" was "not very clear" as a link back to the home page, and only tried it as a last resort.

-A participant was forced to use the offered web chat function when they could not find the page they were looking for.
-If someone is employed to answer navigation questions, I'd argue a redesign is worth the money.
+A participant was forced to use the web chat support function when they could not find the page they were looking for.
+Fixing these problems might mean saving money because less support staff are needed.

-On the home page, the main navigation is supported by tiles showing popular tasks, and a "See our services" button:
+On the home page there is a section with tiles showing popular tasks, and a "See our services" button:

-At first glance, two of three participants missed the "See our services" button, which allows them to see the full list of services.
-My assumption is that the button's dull brown is overpowered by the more colourful graphics below, making it easy to miss.
-Although out of the scope of this project, redesigning that action to be more noticeable and testing it with more participants would help test this assumption.
+Two of three participants missed the "See our services" button, which allows them to see the full list of services.
+My assumption is that the button's dull brown is overpowered by the more colourful graphics below, which makes it easy to miss.

-The final task caused a lot of problems.
+The final task - "You have a broken fridge..." - caused a lot of problems.
 It took some participants longer than others, but all of them eventually found the "Get rid of unwanted items" page.
 Here, they can book a bulky items collection by the council:

 None of the participants noticed the link labelled "remove items from domestic properties" to start with, and one participant left and returned to this page three times before noticing it.

-I believe there are two factors at work here:
+I think there are two factors at work here:

 To test these assumptions, I redesigned the page, to make it easier for people to find the option that is right for them: